ToasterGithubUser/NoNameOS-github/README.md

 <img src=https://github.com/ToasterGithubUser/NoNameOS-github/assets/73711167/104703a0-31f3-48b8-953e-e29be32b5e0e>

 </p>
+# <b> Welcome to NoNameOS!</b>
 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
-# <b> Welcome to NoNameOS!</b>
+>OS is 'garbage' at this point of development, many functions do not work any/or broken.
 ## Made with [Cosmos](https://github.com/CosmosOS/Cosmos)

 BRANCH INTRODUCTION: